Fiddle Leaf Fig elevates mood and improve oxygen levels around the house, but those offerings may falter when grown in the wrong soil mix.

 Likewise, aim for sterilized organic fertilizer or homemade compost to replenish soil nutrients.

-Remember, when soil is out of essential nutrients, plants will begin to wilt, droop and show leggy growth, which eventually can cause death.
+Remember, when soil lacks essential nutrients, Fiddle Leaf Figs will lean or droop and show leggy growth.

-However, you should avoid acidic soil and organic mulch like coffee, as it can choke the roots.
+Avoid acidic soil and refrain from adding organic mulch like coffee grounds or tea leftovers, as it can choke the roots.

-You can use a soil pH meter to assess the soil pH level before growing the plant.
+You can use a soil pH meter to assess the pH levels before growing the plant.

-Add some ground limestone to make the soil slightly alkaline and elemental sulfur and sulfuric acid to make it acidic.
+But, add some ground limestone to make the soil slightly alkaline and sulfur powder to make it acidic.

-Apart from using heat pads or frost blankets, aim to trap soil heat using organic mulch in winter.
+Apart from using heat pads or frost blankets, trap soil warmth using mulch during winter.

 Meanwhile, ensure the temperature does not exceed 90°F as it can kill all beneficial soil microorganisms.